jfet97/omniclone/README.md

   invokeConstructor: true
 });
 ```
 This option will correctly set up the new object, because __the source's constructor is invoked to create it__.
-The resulting object and each its object property therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, corresponding to the source object and its object properties.
+The resulting object and each of its object property therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, corresponding to the source object and its object properties.

 It is actually a default enabled setting, but you can disable it.\
 If the `invokeConstructor` flag is setted to `false`, a plain new object will be created for each object prop and for the resulting object as well.
 So the `constructor` prop will be set to the `Object` function, and the `[[Prototype]]` prop will be `Object.prototype`.\